 - Pudendal Block

 Availability of the above medications differs depending on what country, state, region, facility type, and sort of delivery provider you are using, and so on.
 Prior to going into labor, find out which options will be available to you.
-Nitrous Oxide is a self administered, short-acting, breathable gas which effects your perception of the pain.
-Narcotics may be long lasting, such as Morphine, or short acting, such as Fentanyl, or fall somewhere in between.
-Narcotics are given to the mother either intravenously or intramuscularly and enter into her blood stream and are expected to dull the sensation of the pain, not eliminate it completely.
+Nitrous Oxide is a self-administered, short-acting, breathable gas that affects your perception of the pain.
+Narcotics may be long lasting, such as Morphine, or short-acting, such as Fentanyl, or fall somewhere in between.
+Narcotics are given to the mother either intravenously or intramuscularly, enter into her bloodstream, and are expected to dull the sensation of the pain, not eliminate it completely.
 Some of this medication does also enter into the fetal circulation causing drowsiness.
 Therefore your provider will determine which medication is indicated, based upon how long it lasts and how far along in your labor you are.
 The goal is to have the medication all or mostly worn off prior to delivery so that the baby will not be drowsy at birth.
 The pudendal block is an injection of a numbing agent into a set of nerves, through the vagina; and is usually given during pushing to provide pain relief to the vagina, perineum, and rectum for delivery.
 Lastly, the epidural often contains a numbing agent and a narcotic being administered through a catheter placed in the epidural space that will continue to infuse for the duration of your labor.
-You should optimally expect about 80% relief of pain where you continue to feel tightness and pressure, but nothing sharp or crampy, and can continue to move your legs and reposition yourself, some facilities even offer "walking epidurals".
+You should optimally expect about 80% relief of pain where you continue to feel tightness and pressure, but nothing sharp or crampy, and can continue to move your legs and reposition yourself, some facilities even offer "walking epidurals."
 The sensation of pressure will help you push more effectively.
-Minimal amounts of epidural medication reach fetal circulation since the medication is not administered into the mothers blood stream.
+Minimal amounts of epidural medication reach fetal circulation since the medication is not administered into the mother's bloodstream.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.